testdrivenio/react-hooks/React_Hooks_Part_1.md

 ### The `useEffect` Hook Method

-It's best to the effect Hook like you would any common lifecycle method like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
+It's best to use the effect Hook like you would any common lifecycle method like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.

 For example: